ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/typescript-generics/index.md

 [[only-angular]]
 |### Configure via Component
 |
-|The `<ag-grid-angular>` component supports is defined as `AgGridComponent<TData>`.
+|The `<ag-grid-angular>` component is defined as `AgGridComponent<TData = any>`.
 To activate the generic parameter, configure any valid Input property with the row data interface.
 |
 |For example, type the `rowData` property in your component as `rowData: ICar[]`.
 |